Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

-Steps to Earning Substance Abuse Counselor Certification in Delaware
+- Steps to Becoming Certified as a Substance Abuse Counselor in Delaware

-It’s clear that the opioid crisis has created a seismic shift in the number of overdose deaths here in recent years.
-The state reported 537 confirmed overdose deaths in 2022, up from 514 in 2021 and 447 in 2020.
-These numbers rank Delaware among the highest in the country in per-capita overdose deaths, according to the CDC.
+The opioid crisis has created a seismic shift in overdose deaths.
+Delaware reported 537 confirmed overdose deaths in 2022, up from 514 in 2021 and 447 in 2020.
+These numbers rank Delaware among the highest in the country for per-capita overdose deaths, according to the CDC.

-But with a recent surge of funds totaling about $13.6 million coming in the form of Big Pharma settlements, Delaware’s Behavioral Health Consortium hopes to make significant changes to the scope of the state’s drug prevention and rehabilitation efforts.
-And that’s just the start.
-Delaware is expected to receive some $250 million more in opioid settlement funds over the next few years.
+But there’s hope on the horizon.
+With a recent surge of funds totaling about $13.6 million from Big Pharma settlements, Delaware’s Behavioral Health Consortium aims to make significant changes to the scope of the state’s drug prevention and rehabilitation efforts.
+That’s just the start.
+Delaware is set to receive up to $250 million more in opioid settlement funds over the next few years.

-For community advocates, healthcare professionals, state officials, and frontline Certified Alcohol & Drug Counselors (CADCs), this sort of funding aimed at substance abuse and mental health issues is a game changer.
+For community advocates, healthcare professionals, state officials, and frontline Certified Alcohol & Drug Counselors (CADCs), this funding aimed at substance abuse and mental health services is a game changer.
 In fact, that’s exactly the term Lt.
 Gov. Bethany Hall-Long used to describe it.

 Certified Alcohol & Drug Counselors are crucial in this fight, providing essential support, resources, and guidance to individuals and families struggling with addiction.
-For those looking to become part of the solution, this guide will walk you through the process of becoming a substance abuse counselor in Delaware.
+For those looking to become part of the solution, this guide walks you through the process of becoming a substance abuse counselor in Delaware.

 Steps to Becoming Certified as a Substance Abuse Counselor in Delaware